 MOST COMMONLY VIOLATED RULES

-1. Helmets: Only helmets approved by the US Consumer Product Safety Commission (CPSC) may be used in USAT sanctioned events.
+1. Helmets: Only helmets approved by the US Consumer Product Safety Commission (CPSC) may be used.
 Helmets must be worn at all times while on your bike.
 This means before, during, and after the event.
 Penalty: Disqualification

 2. Chin Straps: Chin straps must be buckled at all times when on a bicycle.
 DO NOT unbuckle your chin strap unless you are off your bicycle.
 Penalty: Disqualification on the course; Variable time penalty in transition area only.